kaalam/kaalam.web.automation/README.md

 ## How does it work?

-This is a set of R scripts using different static web creation technologies, mainly jekyll, doxygen and R to create the pages, rjazz and Jazz 0.1.07 to visualize and test them and Rscript to automate the process.
+This is a set of R scripts using different static web creation technologies, mainly jekyll, doxygen and R to create the pages, test them and upload them.

-It is basically a hack to cover a first website with minimal investment in web technologies while we focus on C++ development of Jazz 0.4+
+It is basically a hack to cover a first website with minimal investment in web technologies while we focus on C++ development of Jazz 0.6+

 There is no support, guarantee of stability or documentation other than this file and the scripts themselves.

 The scripts expect to be run from a folder structure including the repositories with their original names in a common folder:

+  - Jazz/
   - document.source/
-  - jazz-client/
-  - jazz-server/
   - kaalam.github.io/
   - kaalam.web.automation/